-Construction and demolition debris (C&D) is disposed at permitted off-site C&D or Class III landfills.
+Construction and demolition debris (C&D) is disposed of at permitted off-site C&D or Class III landfills.
 Under contract with the District, Republic Services of Florida (Republic Services) collects and disposes (or recycles) C&D debris from the District at a fee less than that which the District collects from its customers.

-The District uses the WDW Bay Lake landfill as a sorting and transition area for its Class III debris.
 Acceptable wood and landscape material is transferred to the RCID Yard Waste Facility and metals are recycled.
-The remaining Class III material is transported by Republic Services to its Cedar Trails Landfill in Bartow, Florida for disposal.
+The remaining Class III material is transported by Walpole, Inc. to J.E.D.
+Solid Waste management Facility near St. Cloud, Osceola County, Florida for disposal.

 Acceptable landscape waste and broken wooden pallets are delivered to the RCID Yard Waste Facility.
 The material is then transferred to 100-cubic yard transfer trailers and subsequently hauled to an off-site recycling and composting facility.
-An average of 299 tons per operating week of wood and landscape waste was processed in fiscal year 2019.
+An average of 212 tons per operating week of wood and landscape waste was processed in fiscal year 2020.